AI governance, funding, and training briefing

 After the briefing

-If the conversation reveals a real project, Digid routes it into the right path: AI Pathfinder scorecard, funding review, governance training, bridge course, implementation lab, or direct advisory review.
+If the conversation reveals a real project, Digid can help you move into the right support path: scorecard, AI Pathfinder, funding review, governance training, bridge course, or direct advisory review.

-1. Take the AI Pathfinder scorecard when the project is still early.
+1. Take the scorecard when the project is still early.

 2. Book a review if you already have a workflow, funding question, or governance gap.